Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_3_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-15 min | What is SVG and how does it work? | Code lab 15 min | The SVG coordinate space. | Code lab
+15 min | What is SVG and how does it work? | Presentation 10 min | The SVG coordinate space. | Code lab
+15 min | SVG housekeeping. | Code lab
-30 min | SVG basic shapes. | Code lab
+25 min | SVG basic shapes. | Code lab
-30 min | Planning a bar chart. | Talk lab
+25 min | Planning a sample visualization. | Talk lab

 ## 10:30–11:00: Coffee break